kottans/git-course/modules/git-workflow-github.md

 ### Issues

-Note that it is good to start issue with a proper verb (like we do with commits):
+Note that it is good to start issue with a proper verb (like we do for commits):
  - `Fix` for a bug
  - `Add` for enhancement or a new feature
  - `Change` for enhancement

 Just imagine that someone fixing the issue will create a commit with the very same message at your issue title.
 It will create a strong binding.

 **Read**